 This morning we leave the desert behind and jump on flight to Santiago de Chile.
 Upon arrival we’ll get acquainted with this bustling place on a city tour.
 The afternoon is yours to explore and this evening we’ll wrap up our 3-week adventure with a farewell dinner.

 The day is yours.
 Choose to visit the colorful, hillside city of Valparaiso or spend a day exploring Chile’s wineries.

 This morning your trip ends.
 Not ready to say goodbye to South America?
-Why not join us on our Argentina and Brazil Experience?
+Why not join us on another Contiki tour with your new mates?